exscape/plex-hide-spoilers/README.md

 ## With Tautulli

+**Please note:** On Windows, running the script via Tautulli will probably show a cmd.exe window while running.
+I'm not aware of a way to stop this from happening; if you know of a way that works, please create an issue and I'll include it in the README.

 A nice way to use the script is together with **[Tautulli](https://tautulli.com/)**, which allows you to run scripts on certain Plex events.
 I have it set up to run on "Watched", "Recently added" and (because why not) "Plex Server Back Up".